NoriSte/ui-testing-best-practices/sections/server-communication-testing/test-front-end-with-integration-back-end-with-e2e.md

     // since the integration tests already tested the front-end app, we use E2E tests to check the
     // back-end app.
 It needs to ensure that the back-end app works and gets the correct response data

-    // response body assertions and status should be in the e2e tests since these rely on the server expect(xhr.status).to.equal(200);
+    // response body assertions and status should be in the E2E tests since they rely on the server expect(xhr.status).to.equal(200);
     expect(xhr.response.body).to.have.property("token");
   });